Zeyu77/DISC/README.md

-# DISC
-# A pytorch implementation for the IEEE Transactions on Multimedia manuscript "Discrepancy and Structure-based Contrast for Test-time Adaptive Retrieval"
+# A pytorch implementation for DISC: "Discrepancy and Structure-based Contrast for Test-time Adaptive Retrieval"

 ## ENVIRONMENTS
 1. pytorch 1.10.0+cu113